Language-Integrated Recursive Queries (Full Version): Evaluation

 \subsection{Performance and State-of-the-Art}

 In this section we evaluate \system{} with respect to performance.
-Application developers who wish to run fixed-point algorithms on data stored in a RDBMS have several options.
+Developers who wish to run fixpoint algorithms on data stored in a RDBMS have several options.
 The most immediate choice is to simply read data into memory and then execute their algorithm using the programming language constructs.
-Unfortunately, the Scala Collections API does not include a built-in fixed-point operator, so users must implement their own iterative control flow.
+Most standard libraries, including the Scala Collections API, do not include a fixpoint operator, so users must implement their own iterative control flow.
 The benefit of this approach is that it is fully customizable, yet it puts the burden onto the developer and the machine where the application is running.
 Alternatively, users may offload computation to the database.
-A natural way to do this would be to use language-integrated query to compose queries that are compiled to SQL and sent to the database.
-Yet if the query library does not support \texttt{WITH RECURSIVE}, then users will need to handle control flow at the application level and send only non-recursive queries at each iteration, or default to raw SQL strings.
+A natural way to do this would be to use language-integrated query to compose queries that are compiled to SQL and sent to the RDBMS.
+Yet if the query library does not support recursion, then users will need to handle control flow at the application level and send only non-recursive queries at each iteration, or default to queries expressed using strings, which may be painful to write but will show good performance.